GeneralBots/botbook/src/01-introduction/overview.md

 ### Embedded Mode

-Embedded deployment integrates BotServer into existing applications as a library.
+Embedded deployment integrates botserver into existing applications as a library.
 This mode provides programmatic control over bot behavior and direct integration with application logic.
 Custom integrations can use the embedded mode to add conversational capabilities to any Rust application.

 ## Getting Started

-Installation begins by downloading and running the BotServer binary.
+Installation begins by downloading and running the botserver binary.
 The bootstrap process automatically downloads all required components to the `botserver-stack/` directory, including database binaries, the object storage server, cache server, LLM runtime, and other dependencies.

 Bot deployment uses object storage buckets.
 Each bot receives its own bucket for file storage.
 Bots are deployed to the drive rather than the work folder, which is reserved for internal operations as documented in the gbapp chapter.